Donearm/awesome-tutorials/README.md

 ## Haskell

 * [You Could Have Invented Monads!
 (And Maybe You Already Have.)](http://blog.sigfpe.com/2006/08/you-could-have-invented-monads-and.html) - brief article trying to convey what actually is a monad, and how it is much more common than you might think.

+## Operating Systems

+* [UEFI boot: how does that actually work, then?](https://www.happyassassin.net/2014/01/25/uefi-boot-how-does-that-actually-work-then/) - an exhaustive introduction about UEFI and how it boots different, and multiples, OSes.

 # Hardware